MuciferTheCat/Linux_settings/README.md

 # Linux settings

-Collection of all useful tools and settings I discovered during learning, how to use Linux.
+Collection of all useful tools and settings I discovered during learning how to use Arch Linux.